sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-version-compatibility.rst

 `Spark and Delta Lake Compatibility Matrix <https://docs.delta.io/latest/releases.html>`_

 AWS EMR has a bootstrap script which gets executed when it comes up.
-Fire Insights uses the bootstrap script to install the needed python packages.
+Sparkflows uses the bootstrap script to install the needed python packages.

 Updates to Bootstrap and Wheel File
 -------------